Skip to Content

 Whether you are facing state or federal criminal charges, it is important that you have a knowledgeable lawyer defending you.
 At Brockton D. Hunter P.A., we have nearly 30 years of combined experience and have handled complex cases.
 Our Minneapolis white collar crime attorney is ready to provide the legal representation you need.

-A Minnesota white collar crimes attorney is essential in these cases because oftentimes these white collar cases are prosecuted in federal court versus state court.
+A Minnesota white collar crime lawyer is essential in these cases because oftentimes these white collar cases are prosecuted in federal court versus state court.
 They also require evidence with large amounts of documentation in order to track real estate, business, or financial transactions over a long period of time.
 Law enforcement may seek out search warrants in order to obtain these records from businesses, law firms, and even banks.

 Call Our Minneapolis White Collar Crime Lawyers

 We dedicate time and energy to bond with our clients and better understand how we can protect their rights.
-Our firm has successfully represented many clients at trial and is well versed in effective defense strategies for white collar crimes.
+Our firm has successfully represented many clients at trial and is well-versed in effective defense strategies for white collar crimes.

 Continue Reading Read Less